-265 The IHE Technical Framework relies on the concepts of required actor groupings and bindings.
+The IHE Technical Framework relies on the concepts of required actor groupings and bindings.

-Required actor groupings may be defined between two or more IHE actors.
+- 275 Required actor groupings may be defined between two or more IHE actors.
 Actors are grouped to combine the features of existing actors.
 This allows reuse of features of an existing actor and does not recreate those same features in another actor.
 Internal communication between grouped actors is not specified by IHE.
-An example of grouped actors in the IHE Radiology Scheduled Workflow Profile is the grouping between the Image Manager and Image Archive.

-Additionally, required actor groupings may cross profile boundaries.
+An example of grouped actors in the IHE Radiology Scheduled Workflow Profile is the grouping between the Image Manager and Image Archive. - 280 Additionally, required actor groupings may cross profile boundaries.
 For example, an XDS Document Registry is required to be grouped with an ATNA Secure Node.
 Required actor groupings are defined in each profile definition in Volume 1.
 To comply with an actor in an IHE profile, a system must perform all transactions required for that actor in that profile.
-Actors dependencies existed.
-For simplification, profile dependencies have been combined with required actor groupings and are enumerated/repeated within each profile in Volume 1.)
+Actors supporting multiple Integration Profiles must support all of the transactions of each profile.